Tab-miner/Tabminer/README.md

 pandas: data manipulation.

-json: for encoding and decoding JSON.
+json: encoding and decoding JSON.

-pdfplumber: for working with PDF files.
+pdfplumber: working with PDF files.
 It provides functionality to extract text and tables from PDF documents